jonasjberg/autonameow/tests/README.md

   --list                Print the "short name" (directory basename) of the
                         selected test case(s) and exit.
   --get-cmd             Print equivalent command-line invocations for the
-                        selected test case(s) and exit.If executed "manually", these would produce the same behaviour and results as the corresponding regression test.
-Each result is printed as two lines; first being "# TEST_NAME", where "TEST_NAME" is the directory basename of the test case.
+                        selected test case(s) and exit.
+If executed "manually", these would produce the same behaviour and results as the corresponding regression test.
+Each result is printed as two lines; first being "# TEST_NAME", where "TEST_NAME" is the directory
+                        basename of the test case.
 The second line is the equivalent command-line.
-                        Use "test selection" options to narrow down the results.
+Use "test selection" options
+                        to narrow down the results.
   --run                 Run the selected test case(s).
 (DEFAULT: True)

 Project website: www.github.com/jonasjberg/autonameow